vesterheim/vesterheim.github.io/join-give/membership/corporate/list/index.md

 : Providing smart communications and aviation electronics solutions to the world’s leading aerospace and defense companies.

-[Rockweiler Appliance &amp; TV](http://www.rockweilerappltv.com/) : Guarantees the lowest price on any merchandise within the tri-state area, but also provide quality service and special no-interest financing.
+[Rockweiler Appliance &amp; TV](http://www.rockweilerappltv.com/) : Guarantees the lowest price on any merchandise within the tri-state area, but also provides quality service and special no-interest financing.

 [Rubaiyat Restaurant](http://www.rubaiyatrestaurant.com/)
-: Simply but skillfully prepared ingredient—driven dishes that reveal a commitment to using the highest quality products, in season, and local when available.
+: Simply but skillfully prepared ingredient-driven dishes that reveal a commitment to using the highest quality products, in season, and local when available.

 [Ruffridge-Johnson Equipment Co., Inc.](http://www.rjequip.com/) : The highest quality construction and mining equipment available.